-Mona is my first dog.
-When I first got her she had pretty severe reactivity and separation anxiety.
+Mona was my first dog.
+When I first got her she had pretty severe dog reactivity and separation anxiety.
 She broke out of three crates within a week in her previous home.
-We worked hard to overcome her issues and we have surpassed my expectations in so many ways.
+We worked hard to overcome her issues and we surpassed my expectations in so many ways.

-We now compete in two different sports, something I never dreamed possible with her dog reactivity.
-In Barn Hunt we are working towards her Master title.
-In GRC we are working towards her SR1.
+We competed in two different sports, something I never dreamed possible with her dog reactivity.
+In Barn Hunt her earned her Master title.
+In GRC we were working towards her SR1.

-She has always been a calm dog.
-She LOVES food, but toys and play can be hit or miss.
-Temperament wise however, she is a dream.
-She can go into almost any environment and fit in beautifully.
+She was always a calm dog.
+She LOVED food, but toys and play could be hit or miss.
+Temperament wise however, she was a dream.
+She could go into almost any environment and fit in beautifully.
 She will always be my ideal for how I want a dog to live at liberty in my home.

 Blue is my second dog.
 He is the happiest, friendliest dog you will ever meet. but he was not always that way.

 I got him at a year and a half old but severely undersocalized.
 He was very scared of sudden noises/movements, new environments, and people.
 He was not exposed to much as a young dog and therefore the unknown was scary.
 But with Mona's help we were able to show him that the world is not a scary place.
 He still has his moments but looking at the dog he is now you would never know where he started.

 He is my workhorse.
 He loves to train and play.
 Honestly, he just loves to be a part of everything.
 He competes in Barn Hunt working towards his Master title.
 In GRC we are working towards his SR1.